Caring for a Canine Adolescent

 My adolescent dog, Hero, has a long nose, a long tail, and his legs are impossibly long.
 In fact, I’m amazed he doesn’t trip over his own paws more than he does.
 An English Shepherd, Hero will be about 22 inches tall at the shoulder when he’s grown and weigh about 55 pounds.
 He’s got most of his height now but is still lean (almost skinny), so he’s got quite a bit of filling out to do.

 All of this growth takes a good quality food.
 I feed The Honest Kitchen’s foods at night to both of my dogs.
-For morning meals I use one of the base formulas (my dogs like Preference) with cooked meats depending on what I have on hand.
+For morning meals I use one of the base formulas (my dogs like the Fruit & Veggie Base Mix) with cooked meats depending on what I have on hand.
 One day I might feed cooked chicken and another day beef or fish.
 This allows me to tailor their meals to their needs.
 If you have any questions about your teenager’s nutritional needs, talk to your veterinarian.

 You can also adjust your dog’s food by paying attention to their weight.
 He needs plenty of food to fuel his growth but not too much.
 A puppy who is too heavy will stress growing joints and bones potentially leading to problems later.